-The default automation level had previously been set to Semi, meaning users were expected to authorise any remediation.
+The default automation level had previously been set to Semi, meaning users were expected to authorize any remediation.
 The default was set to Complete for enhanced security, and remediation is immediately extended to all threats found.

 Microsoft Defender for Endpoint immediately begins a system investigation, reviewing files, procedures, registry keys, utilities, and everything else that might contain threat-related evidence for all warnings.

-Such an investigation results in a list of alert-related individuals that are categorised as hostile, suspect, or clean.
+Such an investigation results in a list of alert-related individuals that are categorized as hostile, suspect, or clean.
 A remediation action is generated for any of the malicious entities found, either to contain or to delete.

 The tech company states that Microsoft Defender for Endpoint identifies, performs and handles these activities, without involving interference from security operations teams.